tilas01/syswipe/README.md

 ### What it will do
 ---

 If you are using the silent version it will begin by hiding its window all actions after this are the same between versions.
-It then downloads the sdelete(link) tool created by Microsoft for their sysinternals suite to a temporary directory and uses it to recursively secure deletes all files and folders in the following paths
+It then downloads the sdelete(https://docs.microsoft.com/en-us/sysinternals/downloads/sdelete) tool to a temporary directory and uses it to recursively secure deletes all files and folders in the following paths

 Note: %UserProfile% stands for the current users profile name (it will only securely delete the current users files)
 ```